parraletz/express-typescript-service-template/CONTRIBUTING.md

 - `build`: Changes that affect the build system or external dependencies
 - `ci`: Changes to our CI configuration files and scripts
 - `chore`: Other changes that don't modify src or test files
+- `revert`: Reverts a previous commit

+### Rules
+- The type must be one of the types listed above
+- The subject must be in sentence case (first letter capitalized)
+- The scope is optional and should be in lowercase
+- The subject should not end with a period
+- The header should not exceed 72 characters

 ### Examples
 ✅ Valid commit messages:
-- feat: add new task creation endpoint
+- feat: Add new task creation endpoint
-- fix(api): handle empty response in delete task
+- fix(api): Handle empty response in delete task
-- docs(readme): update installation instructions
+- docs(readme): Update installation instructions
+- style: Format code according to prettier rules
+- refactor(auth): Improve token validation logic

 ❌ Invalid commit messages:
 - updated code (missing type)
 - FIX: something (type in uppercase)
-- feat: Add new feature (subject in uppercase)
+- feat: add new feature (subject not in sentence case)
 - chore: update dependencies. (ends with period)
+- fix(API): handle error (scope in uppercase)